Payment Aggregator vs Payment Gateway?

 What is a Payment Aggregator?

 Under the payment aggregator model, merchants can process transactions through the aggregator’s Merchant Identification Number (MID).
-This means your business doesn’t require a separate merchant account as the payment aggregator takes care of everything while levying a moderate fee.
+This means you don’t need to open a separate merchant account.
+The payment aggregator handles everything for you, charging a small fee for the service.

 Innoviti is one of the finest examples of payment aggregators, as it recently received an in-principle permit from the RBI to act as one.
-It is to be noted that payment aggregators can act as payment gateways, but payment gateways need not offer the wide range of services which payment aggregators do”.
+It’s important to know that while payment aggregators can also function as payment gateways, payment gateways don’t offer the broader range of services that payment aggregators provide.

 Difference Between Payment Aggregator and Payment Gateway